Statistical and Topological Properties of Sliced Probability Divergences: Sliced Probability Divergences

 \begin{theorem} Let $p \in [1, \infty)$ and $\mu, \nu \in \calP(\Rd)$.
 Then, the error made with the Monte Carlo estimation of $\sdelta[p]$ can be bounded as follows

-where $\bar{\delta}_{p} = \int_{\sphere^{d-1}} \bDelta^p(\thsss \mu, \thsss \nu) \rmd \unifS(\theta)$. \end{theorem} This result illustrates that the quality of the Monte Carlo estimates is impacted by the number of projections as well as the variance of the evaluations of the base divergence.
-This behavior has already been empirically observed in different scenarios \cite{deshpande2019max,Kolouri2019,paty2019subspace}, and paved the way for the so-called `max-sliced' distances.
+\end{theorem} By definition of $\sdelta[p]^p(\mu, \nu)$, \Cref{thm:projection_complexity} illustrates that the quality of the Monte Carlo estimates is impacted by the number of projections as well as the variance of the evaluations of the base divergence.
+This behavior has previously been empirically observed in different scenarios \cite{deshpande2019max,Kolouri2019,paty2019subspace}, and paved the way for the `max-sliced' distances.
+We additionally provide in the supp. document, finite-sample guarantees on the quality of the Monte Carlo estimates, using \Cref{thm:sliced_sample_complexity,thm:projection_complexity}.